oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 *   Custom properties

 When creating a new VNIC or editing an existing one the user will select a VNIC Profile (instead of the current implementation in which the user selects a network and sets port mirroring and custom properties).

+##### Adding a Profile

 The network administrator could create several VNIC Profiles for each network.
 He could then grant a users with the permission to use (consume) each profile.
 The user will only be able to use profiles which he was granted access to.

 For example: the network admin will create two VNIC profiles for network "blue":

-Profile "Gold" - with better QoS and no port mirroring
+Profile "Gold" - with better QoS and with port mirroring

-Profile "Silver" with lower QoS and enabled port mirroring.
+Profile "Silver" with lower QoS and without port mirroring.

 He will then define the user-group "students" as user of profile "Silver" and user-group "teachers" as user of profile "Gold".
 In this case the teachers will enjoy better quality of service then the students.
-When a teacher will add/edit a virtual NIC he could select profile "Gold" for that NIC - the VNIC will be connected to network "blue" with high QoS and no port mirroring.
+When a teacher will add/edit a virtual NIC he could select profile "Gold" for that NIC - the VNIC will be connected to network "blue" with high QoS and with port mirroring.

+Question: In the same matter we allowed via the UI to grant 'NetworkUser' to 'everyone' user, wouldn't it ease the use of Profiles if we support it in this context as well?

 ##### Editing a Profile